 In our tests, this saucepan made a fine pot of rice, just like the other pans.
 Making custard and caramel, though, took a lot of finesse, heat adjustments, and straight-up moving the pot on and off the flame to avert a scrambled egg custard mess.

 The welded plastic handle stays cool on the stovetop and oven-safe to 350°F, with a comfortable curve that’s easy to maneuver.
 There’s a small rolled lip to make pouring easier and cleaner.
 The lid is topped with a small plastic button handle that isn’t very easy to to hold with a folded towel, but since it’s plastic, it stayed cool to the touch during testing.
 It has a lifetime limited warranty and is dishwasher safe.

 If you want to upgrade yourself to a saucier, the All-Clad 2-Quart Saucier ($145) is my personal favorite, and full disclosure, this is what I use in my home.
 The rounded sloping corners make stirring easy and fluid, like whisking thick custards or lumps out of gravy or bechamel.
 The wide opening lets steam escape for fast reducing and cooling down.
 The long stainless steel handle has a deep, hollowed-out middle that is comfortable to hold, secure in the hand with a folded towel or without, and cool during cooking.
-Bonded tri-ply throughout means that you won’t get hot spots and food will be cooked evenly.
+The fully clad, tri-ply construction means that you won’t get hot spots and food will be cooked evenly.